keerthanar-pieq/EmployeeDropwizard/README.md

   - `workingHours` (calculated as hours and minutes)
 - Uses `@JsonFormat` for date-time formatting in JSON.
 - Overrides `toString()` for readable logging output.
-- Includes logic to calculate working hours between check-in and check-out.

 ---